Preparing Your Quilt

 Your Quilt Backing

 The size of your backing must be 4-6" wider on each side, top and bottom, than your quilt top.
 (A total of 8-10" larger than your quilt top) If your quilt will have custom quilting that requires ruler work, the backing should be 10-12" larger.
+If the length of the backing is longer, do not cut.

 Trim the top and bottom edges of your backing so that they are straight and square.
 This will allow the backing to be loaded on the frame straight.